kukosek/k8s-on-your-servers/dockerreg/README.md

 2. Publish the docker registry service using an Ingress resource.
 See example in ingress.yaml.
 You will need to enable HTTPS(TLS), otherwise docker will reject your registry.
-Then `kubectl apply -f install-registry.sh`
+Then `kubectl apply -f ingress.yaml`

 3. Try access the URL.
 It should give a blank page.